AdobeDocs/commerce-frontend-core/src/pages/ui-components/wysiwyg/extension-points.md

 ---
-group: ui-components-guide
-title: WYSIWYG Extension Points
+title: WYSIWYG extension points | Commerce Frontend Development
+description:
 ---

+# WYSIWYG extension points

 This topic goes over the extension points for entities.
 You can use these connection points to integrate entities into third-party WYSIWYG editors.

 See [Add a third-party editor] for instructions on how to add a third-party WYSIWYG editor to Magento.

-## Entity Integration
+## Entity integration

 The specific steps needed to create an editor plugin vary between different editors, but for most editors, it usually involves creating an icon or button for the plugin and executing JavaScript code when clicked.